chriswilty/weather-service/README.md

 ## Future Work
 - Streaming weather data for an editable selection of cities.
+- 5-day weather forecast
-- Ability to provide a numeric identifier for a location, as defined by OpenWeatherMap.
+- Ability to provide a numeric identifier for a location, as defined by OpenWeatherMap, for unambiguous identification.
-- A simple front-end project for displaying streaming weather data.
+- A simple front-end app for displaying streaming weather data.